weaveworks/scope/GOVERNANCE.md

 ## Github Project Administration

-Maintainers will be added to the containernetworking GitHub organization and added to the GitHub cni-maintainers team, and made a GitHub maintainer of that team.
+Maintainers will be given write access to the [weaveworks/scope](https://github.com/weaveworks/scope) GitHub repository.

-After 6 months a maintainer will be made an "owner" of the GitHub organization.

 ## Changes in Governance